YazzyYaz/web-perfer/README.md

 ![dev-fps](assets/dev-fps.jpg)

-The file pizza.html is in the views folder, which is NOT part of the gulpfile.js build.
+The file pizza.html is in the views folder, which is also part of the gulpfile.js build.
 It is separated to make things simpler.
 Open pizza.html in your Chrome Browser, open DevTools, and then click on Timeline, record, and scroll down.
 You'll get the data afterwards.

 ### Steps Taken to Optimize

-1. On line 548 of main.js, changed pizza number from 200 to 50 since 200 is a lot.
+1. On line 548 of main.js, changed pizza number from 200 to viewport height since 200 is a lot.
 2. On function updatePositions in line 511, moved var scrollnum outside the loop, since the calculation needs to be made once. var items is called once outside the function.
 We add an if statement to ensure it's called once.